pic4ser-kubernetes/robot-UI/README.md

 - `receiver.py`: receiving messages from a websocket

 Both of these files need to be changed to use the correct websocket url and the receiver script doesn't have any handling of the received message; this can be done in the `on_message` function.

+### Known limitations

+- The package used for handling controller input (`pyglet`) only works if the computer has a screen.
+This means that computers controlled over ssh or rdp cannot be used to receive input from the controller using this script.